 One thing you will love about these is that you get more pockets than you could hope for.
 The hiking pants feature a total of six pockets, which is absolutely amazing for women’s trekking pants!
 Most of those pockets are zippered, for those items that you want to keep close by, but still very secure.

 Also, it’s important to note that the waist of these is quite stretchy, so it’s going to be pretty easy to get the right fit.
 You only need to worry about whether or not they’re fit you in the legs, which is pretty good.

-However, you can’t choose the length of the pants and that’s really a shame.
+However, you can’t choose the length of these hiking pants and that’s really a shame.
 The size variety ranges from S to XXL, which is quite disappointing.
-They do run true to size and the spandex means they should fit you easily, but I would have preferred to see several length options, since you can’t really roll up the legs.
+They do run true to size and the spandex means they should fit you easily, but I would have preferred to see several length options since you can’t really roll up the legs.

 The Anytime Outdoor pants by Columbia are a great option for the ladies who want something really comfortable and stretchy.
 The pants actually feature a tracksuit shape with the elastic band at the waist, which makes them a really good option for outdoor barbecues. 😉

 But unlike a classic tracksuit pant, these are made from nylon for excellent water resistance, breathability, and quick-drying features.
 They actually feature Omni-Shield technology for repelling water, as well as Omni-Shade for great protection from harmful UVA and UVB rays.
 And as long as you pull your t-shirt over the waistband, they will not look like a tracksuit at all.

 Additionally, these women’s hiking pants are pretty stretchy in the legs, thanks to all the elastane.
 That guarantees they’re not going to feel too restrictive, and that you will be able to stay comfortable while you’re hiking for prolonged periods of time.